 Manchester University has had continuous accreditation for teacher preparation by the State of Indiana since 1907, regional accreditation by the North Central Association of Colleges and Secondary Schools since 1932, and accreditation by the National Council for Accreditation of Teacher Education since 1963.
+Manchester University is currently accredited through the Council for Accreditation of Educator Preparation (CAEP).

 Membership in the North Central Association of Colleges and Schools assures the acceptance of credits for students who wish to transfer to another accredited institution.
-Approval by the National Council for Accreditation of Teacher Education provides teacher education graduates with assurance that entry level licenses can be obtained in many other states without further coursework.
+Approval by the Council for Accreditation of Educator Preparation provides teacher education graduates with assurance that entry level licenses can be obtained in many other states without further coursework.
 The Department of Education maintains standards which college/universities must meet if their graduates are to teach in Indiana.
 This approval also facilitates the candidates' eligibility for entry level licenses in states because of reciprocal agreements.